 Just name and organize the episodes in the same way you would as a regular season-based show.

-TV specials are treated a little bit differently than your average TV show episode, however.
+However, TV specials are treated slightly differently than your average TV show episode.

 Naming Multi-Part TV Shows

 Sometimes, a single TV show file will contain more than one episode.
 If you encounter this issue, you’ll want to include both episodes in the file name.